 The remaining islands are still decently connected to each other and have frequent connections to mainland Portugal.

-- São Miguel (PDL): apart from flights to almost all islands in Azores, has got several daily connections to Porto and Lisbon, as well as international flights to the United States, Spain, Cape Verde, Canada, Germany, United Kingdom, and more.
+- São Miguel (PDL): apart from flights to all other islands, has got several daily connections to Porto (OPO), Madeira (FNC) and Lisbon (LIS), as well as international flights to the United States, Spain, Cape Verde, Canada, Germany, United Kingdom, and France.

-- Terceira (TER): daily connections to Porto and Lisbon, other Azores islands, as well as international flights to the United States, Canada and The Netherlands.
+- Terceira (TER): daily connections to Porto and Lisbon, other Azores islands, as well as international flights to the United States and Canada.

 - Pico (PIX): direct flights to Terceira, São Miguel and Lisbon.